jaydenyeong/Grocery-Sentinel/README.md

 </script>
 ```

+- Double-check for typos in the URL; Vercel deployments will silently fall back to the local default (`http://127.0.0.1:8000`) if `window.API_BASE` is undefined or misspelled.

 #### Quick Deploy with Config Files

 - Render: create a new Blueprint service from this repo and Render will read `render.yaml`.
 - Vercel: import this repo and Vercel will apply `vercel.json` routes for the static frontend.

+#### Deployment Troubleshooting

+- **CORS / 503 from Vercel:** make sure the backend is awake and responding (use `curl -I -H "Origin: https://your-vercel-site.vercel.app" https://your-backend-domain.com/items`).
+A sleeping Render free instance answers with `503 Service Unavailable` before FastAPI can attach CORS headers, which looks like a CORS error in the browser.
+- **Keep Render awake (free):** add a free uptime monitor (UptimeRobot, Better Uptime, FreshPing) that hits `/health` every few minutes so the service stays warm and the frontend always gets data.

 ### Upload to GitHub (Safe)